- Extreme itchiness, especially at night

 - 5% Permethrin Cream

 Scabies can be an extremely uncomfortable condition, but it can be quickly and effectively treated with the help of a board-certified dermatologist.
 If you believe you may have scabies, it’s important to see a professional as soon as possible.
-To schedule an appointment with Dr. Ness and discuss your treatment options, contact Fargo Dermatology by calling or filling out our online form.
+To schedule an appointment with Dr. Ness and discuss your treatment options, contact Fargo Dermatology by calling or booking online.